[Linux] What do “~”, “$”, and “#” mean on the command line? [For beginners]

 [dog@hostname ~]$ cd /var/log [dog@hostname log]$

-The end of hostname is now “log” instead of “~” (Yutane!)
+The hostname is now followed by "log" instead of "~" (yay!)

-This is because the current directory has changed to /var/log by moving the directory using the cd command.
+This is because the current directory changed to /var/log when you changed directories with the cd command

 [dog@hostname log]$ pwd /var/log